 Narrow Nostrils / Nostril Widening Surgery – Procedure

-This step of your journey refers to the actual procedure.
-On the day of the procedure, you will be admitted to hospital.
-In most cases, the procedure is as an outpatient procedure, this means you will be able to go home the same day.
+You will be admitted to the hospital.
+In most cases, nostril widening surgery is performed as an outpatient procedure.
+This means that after the surgery, you will be able to go home on the same day.

 Recovery from the Procedure